 It is also an important surgical landmark ...

-The zygoma (or zygomatic bone) is an important roughly quadrangular paired facial bone which forms the cheek prominences.
+The zygoma (or zygomatic bone) is an important facial bone which forms the prominence of the cheek.
+It is roughly quadrangular in shape.

 Zygoma has three surfaces: